Anut-py/h-raylib/DOCUMENTATION.md

 (Most) functions that took a pointer as an argument in C were changed to take a regular type as an argument and return an updated version of the argument (there are a few exceptions, because `Ptr`s are difficult to avoid in some cases).

+You can also access the underlying C functions by prepending `c'` to the function name (e.g. `c'initWindow`).
+This may be necessary for performance reasons.
+Note that if you do this, you will have to manually unload and free everything.

 ## Memory management

 The automatic memory management flow is as follows: